 - They can be useful for travel as they fold up and are light to transport.

 - Not the best option for daily use, as they have to be put up and down every time you go through them.

-Yes, lots of people use stairs gates to keep pets in or out of certain rooms.
+Lots of people use safety gates as dog gates for stairs and to keep pets in or out of certain rooms.

 We test all stair gates with an impact test where the gates are hit with a 25kg weight (that's roughly the same weight as a small female labrador or a large springer spaniel), three times to see if the gate comes loose or breaks.

 Some gates pass this test, but some come loose after a couple of further hits.